 If your camper is using our bus service, please be at the designated pick-up point on time.
 The bus is scheduled to LEAVE at the noted time.
 We cannot wait for late campers.
 A bus counselor will receive your child and take attendance.
-Bus riders are expected to follow all safety and behavior rules which will be explained by the counselor on the first day.
+Bus riders are expected to follow all safety and behavior rules which will be explained by the counselor on the first day, which include remaining seated and following instructions.
 Inappropriate or disruptive behavior may result in a child not being permitted to ride the bus.
 Parents will be responsible for alternate transportation.
 Bus fees cannot be refunded.